saqibamin257/Bootstrap-Responsiveness/README.md

 # Bootstrap-Responsiveness
-This repository is about designing responsive template for mobile tablet and desktop etc
+This repository is about designing responsive templates for mobile, tablet and desktop screens etc.